Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Constipation occurs due to a lack of intestinal movements, the bulk of bowels, and water.

-- Having water before going for a walk also is more beneficial.
+• Having water before going for a walk is also more beneficial.

-- As mentioned, walking enhances intestinal motility and clears stools.
+• As mentioned, walking enhances intestinal motility and clears stools.

 Improves heart health (regularizes heart rate)

-- But this does not apply to walking in most cases.
+• But this does not apply to walking in most cases.

-- Interestingly, walking for a short distance at a moderate pace helps regularize heartbeat and blood pressure.
+• Walking a short distance at a moderate pace helps regularize heartbeat and blood pressure.

-- Further walking is the best exercise to strengthen heart muscles.
+• Further, walking is the best exercise to strengthen heart muscles.

 If you notice an abnormal heartbeat and believe it is due to a sedentary lifestyle, go for a walk.
 You will be relieved from it.